 Storage

-Storage: Allow to cool completely then store in an airtight container in the fridge for up to 3 to 5 days.
+Storage: Let the mashed potatoes cool completely, then pop them into an airtight container and store in the fridge for 3 to 5 days.

-Freezing: Allow the mashed potatoes to cool completely then transfer to a freezer-safe container for up to 2 months.
-Place frozen mashed potatoes in a covered oven-safe dish and heat in a 350F oven for 20 minutes, stirring occasionally to reheat.
+Freezing: Once cooled, transfer mashed potatoes to a freezer-safe container and freeze for up to 2 months.
+To reheat, place the frozen mash in a covered oven-safe dish and bake at 350°F for about 20 minutes, stirring occasionally until hot and creamy.

 Frequently Asked Questions